azuredevcollege/SAP/sap-oauth-saml-flow/SAPConfiguration/README.md

 ## Generate User

-1. Login to the SAP NetWeaver and redirect to the role & rights section by typing the abbreviation for the role maintenance: <br>
+1. Login to the SAP NetWeaver and redirect to the role & rights section by typing the abbreviation for the role maintenance:
 ```/nPFCG```

 ![SAP LogIn](./img/SAPNetweaverLogIn.png)

 2. Set up a role and a user ```Jane Doe (JDoe)``` which is known by SAP and by the AAD. <br>
-The type of the user must be a *Dialog User*.<br>
+The type of the user must be a **Dialog User**.<br>
 The role needs some authorizations.